 - Control fever by taking acetaminophen every 4-6 hours as needed.
 Talk to your doctor about any specific medication or dosage concerns.

 How to lower your risk of illness

 This year is especially the time to get a flu vaccine.
 In addition to protecting yourself, getting the vaccine also helps protect those around you with impaired immune systems such as infants, the elderly and others with immunocompromising conditions.
-The more people in a community who get a flu shot, the better we can protect those high-risk groups from getting sick and facing life-threatening complications.
+The more people in a community who get a vaccine, the better we can protect those high-risk groups from getting sick and facing life-threatening complications.

 At present, our best evidence tells us that about 40-45% of patients who are positive for COVID-19 do not have symptoms.
 Some people without symptoms at the time of being tested will never have symptoms and some will possibly develop symptoms within the next few days.